hannahmestes/HCI-Smart-Mirror/README.md

 * Applied Golden rules of interface design principles
 * Adhered to the less than 7 rule and rule of thirds
 * Customizing icon location using 'Drag and drop' option
-* Use the interface in dark mode
+* Use the interface in light and dark mode

 ## Presentation page:
 [Link](https://hannahmestes.github.io/P1.6/)